 - 1. Construct the first template and apply rotation - 2.
 Construct the second template and apply rotation - 3.
 Interpolate between the two resolved templates

 To add set out positions

 Set out positions typically define bolt hole or drill hole locations within a tunnel.
-They are defined by station and offset values and a method.
-See Set out position requirements, page 29.
+They are defined by the station range, offset values, and method.
+See Set out position requirements, page 39.